malike/malike.github.io/_posts/2018-04-09-Distributed-Tracing-With-Spring-Cloud-Sleuth-And-Opencensus.md

 _Logstash is an open source, server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite “stash.”_

 In our case the stash is Elasticsearch.
 You can find the logstash config we used for our sample project [here](https://github.com/malike/distributed-tracing/blob/master/spring-cloud-sleuth/src/main/resources/logback.xml).
-A simple config that sends logs in a particualr format to logstash running on `127.0.0.1` port `5000` from the config file.
+A simple config that sends logs in a particular format to logstash running on `127.0.0.1` port `5000` from the config file.

 [<img src="https://raw.githubusercontent.com/malike/distributed-tracing/master/spring-cloud-sleuth/distributed_tracing_3.png">](Sample Kibana Dashboard from trace)